Who we are

 This unique financial model means that the money from those who rent our houses, shops, offices and industrial units goes directly back into the town.
-This includes our grants programme, which in 2015 allocated than £420,000 on supporting community groups, clubs and societies as well as individuals who are striving to ‘Be the Best’ at music, sport, art and much more.
+This includes our grants programme, which in 2019 allocated £214,000 on supporting community groups, clubs and societies as well as individuals who are striving to ‘Be the Best’ at music, sport, art and much more.

-This income also supports the Foundation’s other venues and services including the Heritage Advisory Centre, Ernest Gardiner Treatment Centre, the Greenway (13.6 mile route around the Garden City), International Garden Cities Institute, Arts Centre, Garden City Collection, Minibus Service, Shopmobility Service, Standalone Farm and Local and Tourist Information Centre.
+This income also supports the Foundation’s other venues and services including the Broadway Gallery, Heritage Advisory Centre, Ernest Gardiner Treatment Centre, the Greenway (13.6 mile route around the Garden City), International Garden Cities Institute, Garden City Collection, Minibus Service, Shopmobility Service, Standalone Farm and Discover Letchworth.

 Keep up to date with all our news and events over the coming year by signing up for our monthly newsletter via the Heritage Foundation website.

 Broadway Cinema opened its doors on 26 August 1936 to a packed screening of Follow the Fleet starring Ginger Rogers and Fred Astaire.
 This beautiful Art Deco building, designed by Bennett and Bidwell and built by Howard Hurst, fast became a popular venue for occasional rallies, speeches and live music from the likes of Acker Bilk and Marti Wilde.

 More recently Broadway Cinema featured as one of the pubs in the film The World’s End, starring Simon Pegg, which Director Edgar Wright filmed around Letchworth, giving audiences the thrill of seeing the their home town on the big screen.